 Contact IRT Security: file a help ticket, or call us at 725-8000 (option 4), and we will assess your situation and help you with the next steps.

 Once you are on the network, you are personally responsible for maintaining the security of your own computer and the information stored on it.
-To make sure that you're handling your information the right way, read on for proper file storage and transfer practices, and general security habits.
+Follow proper file storage and transfer practices, and general security good habits.

 Since every computer on VA property must be registered, certified, and encrypted, the same rule applies to any computer belonging to a visiting colleague or presenter.
 A computer without a red sticker will be confiscated and returned only after the encryption process is complete—which may take up to two days—so if you are on the VA campus and expecting visitors, consider the following: